ansible-network/vyos/docs/configure_system_properties.md

 # Configure System properties on the device

-The `configure_sys_props` function can be used to set system properties on VyOS devices.
+The `configure_system_properties` function can be used to set system properties on VyOS devices.
 This function is only supported over `network_cli` connection type and requires the `ansible_network_os` value set to `vyos`.

 ## How to set System properties on the device